 - Hertz: With Hertz Neighborhood Delivery, the company will deliver your vehicle directly to you and pick it up at the end of your rental for $30 each way.
 In addition, off-airport neighborhood locations also offer free pick up rental car service and return service.

 The one place rental car companies won't pick you up?
 The airport, due to the contractual concession agreements on airport rentals.

 In 1995, Enterprise trademarked the line "Pick Enterprise.
 We'll Pick You Up."

-In January 1996, Discount Car & Truck Rentals tried to usurp Enterprise's line by attempting to register "We'll Pick You Up" as a trademark, leading to a response from Enterprise the next month.
-Enterprise won the trademark battle and still holds the trademark to "We'll Pick You Up".
+In January 1996, Discount Car & Truck Rentals tried to usurp Enterprise's line by attempting to register "We'll Pick You Up" as a trademark.
+Enterprise fought it and won the trademark battle and now also holds the shorter, "We'll Pick You Up".

-Hertz decided to forgo the trademark application route, simply using the phrase "We'll Pick You Up" without any copyright protection despite Enterprise's trademark applications.
+Then Hertz simply started using the phrase "We'll Pick You Up" without any acknowledgement of copyrights.
 Enterprise was not amused and Hertz stopped using the phrase after a 1998 lawsuit.

-However, the encroachment by other rental car companies did lead Enterprise to take one more preemptive strike.
-Enterprise decided to cover their bases in Spanish as well, seeking a trademark for "Elige Enterprise.
+Finally, Enterprise took a more preemptive strike and covered its bases in Spanish as well, seeking a trademark for "Elige Enterprise.
 Nosotros te Recogemos."